MaksymAndreiev/MaksymAndreiev/README.md

         <td rowspan="5" colspan="4"><img
             src="https://github-readme-stats.vercel.app/api/top-langs/?username=MaksymAndreiev&langs_count=14&size_weight=0.5&count_weight=0.5&theme=shadow_red&hide=java,python,html,css,javascript,prolog,matlab,mathematica,dockerfile,jupyter%20notebook"
             width="1000px"></td>
-        <td rowspan="5" colspan="4"><h3>Electronics</h3><br><p>
+        <td rowspan="5" colspan="4"><h3>Electronics</h3><p>
-            I used to have some experience with electronics.
-As a Computer Engineering student of Computer Science Department, I had to study electronics, mostly from the scratch: physics laws in Physics course, electric physics and basics of using oscilloscope in Electronics course, logic gates, flip-flops, counters, registers, etc. in Circuit Design course, timers, PWM, ADC, DAC, etc. in Microcontrollers course and so on.
-I also had some experience with several Arduino boards (using Proteus for simulation), STM32 board (using CubeMX) and some outdated custom boards from the university, based on Intel 8086 microprocessor.
-As student of Faculty of Mechanic and Electric Systems Engineering, I also studied physics, electronics, circuits, etc. I also had some hands-on experience with Raspberry Pi, Arduino, ESP32, etc. Got some experience with sensors, soldering, circuits, etc. <br>
+            I used to study electronics, mostly from the scratch: physics<br> laws in Physics course, electric physics and basics of using<br> oscilloscope in Electronics course, logic gates, flip-flops,<br> counters, registers, etc. in Circuit Design course, timers,<br> PWM, ADC, DAC, etc. in Microcontrollers course and so<br> on.
+I also had some experience with several Arduino<br> boards (using Proteus for simulation), STM32 board<br> (using CubeMX) and some outdated custom boards from the university, based on Intel 8086 microprocessor.
+I also had some hands-on experience with Raspberry Pi, Arduino, ESP32, etc. Got some experience with sensors, soldering, circuits, etc. <br>
             I also got some experience with using TinyML on Arduino Nano 33 BLE Sense board and BMP280 sensor for weather